top of page

 deaf aid.png

-There are approximately 11 million people with hearing loss in the UK.
-This is about 22% of the population or 1 in every 6 persons.
+In the UK, approximately 11 million individuals experience hearing loss, which constitutes about 22% of the population, or 1 in every 6 people.

 More than 40% of deaf and hard of hearing people in the UK suffer from mental health issues, especially depression and anxiety.
 These issues are made worse due to difficulty in accessing support and services as a result of communication barriers.

-Deaf people often have poor educational experience and may have limited English literacy skills.
-Most deaf people require assistance with official forms and letters.
+Deaf individuals often encounter limited educational opportunities, leading to restricted English literacy skills.
+Most Deaf individuals require assistance with official forms and written communication.

-The British Deaf Association’s 2014 report on access to council services for older Deaf people in England and Wales confirmed that in general, Deaf people are unsatisfied with the services provided by their local council and that they experience isolation and frustration when accessing council services.
-Deaf users requested “improvement in communication access and access to information” and expressed “anger at the persistent failure of public services to accept responsibility for providing these.”
+The British Deaf Association's 2014 report on access to council services for older Deaf individuals in England and Wales revealed that, in general, Deaf people are dissatisfied with the services provided by their local councils.

 F-01.jpg